openlab-red/openshift-quickstart/docs/index.md

 ### OpenShift Client (oc)
 The OpenShift CLI (`oc`) is a command-line tool that helps you manage OpenShift applications and the OpenShift container platform itself.

-- **Installation**: You can download the `oc` client directly from the OpenShift Console UI.
+- **Installation**: You can download the `oc` client directly from the [OpenShift Console](https://console-openshift-console.{{ config.extra.base_url }}/).
 Navigate to the question mark icon and select "Command Line Tools" to find the appropriate version for your operating system.

 ### Helm Client
 Helm is a package manager for Kubernetes that allows you to define, install, and upgrade even the most complex Kubernetes applications.

-- **Installation**: Similar to the `oc` client, Helm can also be downloaded from the OpenShift Console UI.
+- **Installation**: Similar to the `oc` client, Helm can also be downloaded from the [OpenShift Console](https://console-openshift-console.{{ config.extra.base_url }}/).
 Go to the question mark icon and choose "Command Line Tools" to access the Helm download options.

 ### Kustomize
 Kustomize is a tool for customizing Kubernetes configurations.